Interpretation of the Schur-Cohn test in terms of canonical systems: Introduction

 The paper is organized as follows.
 We outline the proof of Theorem \ref{thm_01} in Section \ref{section_2} after preparing the settings similar to \cite[\S2]{Su18}, and complete the proof by filling in the details of Section \ref{section_2} in Section \ref{section_4}.
 The discussion in Section \ref{section_4} is a generalization of \cite{Su18}, but the linear equations mainly studied are changed (by considering a theory analogous to \cite{Su20b}), special matrices handled in the proof are also changed, and the argument of proof is largely simplified.
 In Section \ref{section_5}, we prove Theorems \ref{thm_02} and \ref{thm_03}.
 In Section \ref{section_7}, we mention an inductive way of constructing a triple $(H(t),A(t,z),B(t,z))$ in \eqref{eq103} which is different from the way of Sections \ref{section_2} and \ref{section_4}.
 The discussions of these two sections are straightforward generalizations of \cite[\S5-6]{Su18} according to Section \ref{section_4}.

-{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP17K05163 and was also supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP17K05163, JP23K03050, and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.